1970 Cannes Film Festival

+The Grand Prix du Festival International du Film, then the fetival's main prize, was awarded to M*A*S*H by Robert Altman.

-The 23rd Cannes Film Festival ran from 3 to 18 May 1970.
-This year, Robert Favre LeBret, the founder of the festival, decided not to include any films from Russia and Japan (their flags were missing on the Croisette).
-He was tired of the "Slavic spectacles and Japanese samurai flicks.".
+In this edition, Robert Favre LeBret, the founder of the festival, decided not to include any films from Russia and Japan (their flags were also omitted on the Croisette).
+He was supposedly tired of the "Slavic spectacles and Japanese samurai flicks.".
 The Russians took back their juror Sergei Obraztsov (head of Moscow puppet theater) and left the jury panel with only eight members.

-Nobel Prize for Literature winner Miguel Ángel Asturias was appointed as President of the Jury.
-At the time, he was serving as ambassador from Guatemala to France.
-The Palme d'Or went to the MASH by Robert Altman.
-The festival opened with Les Choses de la vie, directed by Claude Sautet and closed with Le Bal du Comte d'Orgel, directed by Marc Allégret.

-Jury

-The following people were appointed as the Jury of the 1970 film competition: